 - Mentor Panel discussion with Experienced Volunteers

-The next Hospice of Waterloo Region 35-hour volunteer training course will be taking place in FALL 2020.
+The next Hospice Waterloo Region 35-hour volunteer training course will be taking place in WINTER 2022.
 We are now accepting applications for this training.
 This course will be a combination of in-class and online training sessions.